winterspices/CustomIslandAPI/README.md

 # Custom Island API

-This is a project intended for use my mod authors who wish to add custom islands without having to go through the faff of patching the base game themselves.
+This is a project intended for use by mod authors who wish to add custom islands without having to go through the faff of patching the base game themselves.
 If you are not a mod author, do not download this unless a mod requires it in its dependencies.

 Please note that this API is not complete and will have bugs and/or updates.
 If you have any requests do not hesitate to reach out.